Arcalyst Patient Information including How Should I Take

-FDA pregnancy category C. Rilonacept may be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether rilonacept will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether rilonacept passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

-Rilonacept is usually given to adults in two injections at a time, each on a different place on your body.
-The two injections are then given once per week.
+Your first dose may be given in two injections at a time, each on a different place on your body.

-You will need to mix rilonacept with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medication.
-After mixing rilonacept with a diluent, you must use it within 3 hours.
+Rilonacept is a powder medicine that must be mixed with a liquid (diluent) before using it.
+If you are using the injections at home, be sure you understand how to properly mix and store the medicine.

 Store the unmixed powder medicine in the refrigerator and protected from light.
 Do not freeze.
 Keep each vial in the original container until you are ready to mix your medicine.